knowdaut/React/README.md

 ## API info

-The Weather App utilizes a free version API, Open Weather Map, found at OpenWeatherMap.org.
+The Weather App utilizes a free version API, [Open Weather Map](https://openweathermap.org/).

 This API gives users access to realtime, future, and historical weather information for anywhere on the globe.